Automattic/wp-calypso/client/lib/performance-tracking/README.md

 It provides a function `startPerformanceTracking()` that accepts the name of the page being tracked and a flag for full page loads.
-It is a simple wrapper around the `start` method in `@automattic/browser-data-collector` with an additional check to validate that the performance tracking is enabled for this environment (by checking the feature flag `rum-tracking/logstash`) and user (by checking the abtest `rumDataCollection`).
+It is a simple wrapper around the `start` method in `@automattic/browser-data-collector` with an additional check to validate that the performance tracking is enabled for this environment (by checking the feature flag `rum-tracking/logstash`).

 Unless there is a specialized wrapper (eg: middleware `performanceTrackerStart`), using this function is the recommended approach to track performance of loading pages in Calypso.